aryrfjr/PRM_4_113603_MLOps-P1/README.md

 ## 🏗️ Improvements for the Future

-- Add authentication for MLflow
+- Add authentication for MLflow.
-- Configure environment secrets securely (e.g., `.env` files)
+- Configure environment secrets securely (e.g., `.env` files).
-- Implement Airflow DAGs to orchestrate MLflow runs
+- Implement more sophisticated Airflow DAGs to orchestrate MLflow runs and data pipelines.
+- Expand Streamlit UI to handle file uploads (e.g., SMILES or SDF files).
-- Add monitoring and alerting (e.g., Grafana, Prometheus)
+- Add monitoring and alerting (e.g., Grafana, Prometheus).
-- CI/CD pipeline for automatic deployment and testing
+- CI/CD pipeline for automatic deployment and testing.
+- Add MinIO or S3 as an object store for artifacts.
+- Deploy to Kubernetes with Helm charts for production readiness.

+---

+## ⭐ Summary

+This environment provides an end-to-end MLOps pipeline prototype with:

+- Workflow orchestration (Airflow).
+- Experiment tracking (MLflow).
+- User interface for interaction and monitoring (Streamlit).
+- Unified storage backend (PostgreSQL).